arniebradfo/style-quick-actions-figma-plugin/README.md

 - support variables
   - Test more?
+  - show correct color based on variable mode - look at selected item, its mode, and select the correct instance of color based on that mode?
+This would require saving more information?
   - add collection name to path?
 This is not what figma does

 - apply fill and text style to subset of highlighted text